A holiday to Israel is nothing short of extraordinary, given its intriguing past and equally enthralling present.

 Shabbat also affects public transport including buses and trains with many services ending in the hours before sunset.

 You will notice a distinctive change in your hotel when Shabbat is taking place.
-Often on the Friday, the hotel will fill up with people taking a weekend break.
+Often on a Friday, the hotel will fill up with people taking a weekend break.
 Large groups of families will check into a hotel to celebrate.
 As those observing Shabbat can’t press any switches, a separate special Shabbat elevator will stop off at each floor for a minute.

 The start of Shabbat is marked with the lighting of a candle and you will usually spot a central place where people can light candles in the hotel.
-Friday dinner and Shabbat lunch are regarded traditionally as vital meals of the week in honor of Shabbat.
+Friday dinner and Shabbat lunch are regarded traditionally as vital meals of the week in honour of Shabbat.
 In your hotel, there will usually be a banquet.
 Fresh cooking is also not allowed so Shabbat will also alter the menus accordingly and remove anything like cooked eggs and toast.
 Apart from these changes, the hotel will run normally so no need to worry.

 When do businesses close for Shabbat?